xiaokunliu01/Footprint-C/README.md

 Stripes were called from contact matrices using Stripenn or StripeCaller.
 The stripes were called by Stripenn at 5-kb resolution with the following settings: ```-m 0.95,0.96,0.97,0.98,0.99 -p 0.1```.
 Stripes were called by StripeCaller with the following settings: ```--local-num 2 --fold-enrichment 1.1 --min-seed-len 6```.
 Pile-up plots of stripes were obtained using coolpup.py, with the following settings: ```--local --rescale```.
 The loop domains in Supplementary Fig. 4k were annotated by horizontal and vertical stripes obtained by Stripenn, and were divided into four types of left-, right-, both-sided, and no stripe loops.

 ## Insulation score analysis
-The insulation scores70 were calculated at 40-kb resolution using the cooltools package.
+The insulation scores were calculated at 40-kb resolution using the cooltools package.

 ## Compartment analysis
 The compartments were identified at 100-kb resolution using cooltools package.
-The eigenvector of the first principal component represents the compartment profile, with positive and negative values representing A and B compartments respectively2.
+The eigenvector of the first principal component represents the compartment profile, with positive and negative values representing A and B compartments respectively.

 ## Motif uniqueness analysis
 The fragment contact pairs of Footprint-C and other Hi-C datasets were first converted to single fragment BED files.
 The Footprint-C fragments less than or equal to 60 bp in length were kept for analysis.
 The fragments of in situ Hi-C were extended to the nearest GATC site (DpnII).
 The fragments of BL-Hi-C were extended to the nearest GGCC sites (HaeIII).
 The fragments of Hi-TrAC were extended to the nearest AATT or CATG sites (MluCI or NlaIII).
 The fragments of HiCAR were extended to the nearest GTAC sites (CviQI).
 The fragments of Micro-C were extended ±75 bp from the center base.
 Fragment coordinates were then intersected with all HOMER motif coordinates by intersectBed in bedtools.
 Finally, the proportions of fragments from Footprint-C, in situ Hi-C, BL-Hi-C, Hi-TrAC, HiCAR, or Micro-C datasets annotated with zero, one or multiple motifs were calculated.

+## Analysis of motif orientation of CTCF-CTCF contacts
+The closest CTCF motif to upstream and downstream read pair within contacts from Footprint-C or others Hi-C datasets was obtained by bedtools closestBed with parameters: -t first.
+Only the contacts with both alignments overlapping with center base of a CTCF motif were counted.
+The frequencies of CTCF contacts were calculated according to the orientations of the two motifs (+-: convergent, ++: tandem F, -+: divergent, --: tandem R).

+## Construction of TF motif-based contact maps
+The lists of functional CTCF or MAZ motifs were generated as described previously (PMID: 29590048).
+The motifs were sorted by genome coordinates, indexed, and used to construct a genome-wide 2D contact map.
+The Footprint-C fragments were annotated by the indexed motifs.
+The contact pairs with motifs annotated on both fragments were extracted and dumped to the respective bins in the 2D contact map.
+The counts in each bin were shaded by four different colors according to the orientations of the two motifs (+-, ++, -+, --).
+The motif-based contact maps were plotted using ggplot2, and were merged using Adobe Illustrator.

 ## Reproducibility analysis
-The stratum-adjusted correlation coefficient using HiCRep73 was calculated for 100-kb resolution contact matrices by parameters settings of --h 1 --dBPMax 100000 --binSize 100000.
+The stratum-adjusted correlation coefficient using HiCRep73 was calculated for 100-kb resolution contact matrices by parameters settings of ```--h 1 --dBPMax 100000 --binSize 100000```.
 Comparisons were done between two biological replicates of Footprint-C libraries, or between Footprint-C and Micro-C or in situ Hi-C libraries.